What We Do

 This is one of our key areas of focus here at Called to Care.
 Journey Bags make a real and positive change in our communities.
 Each bag contains gender and age-appropriate toiletries, a pillow, a blanket, a Bible, shoes, socks, underwear, and clothing.
 Get in touch with us today and see how you or your church or your business can lend a helping hand with this program by either volunteering or hosting a drive.

-Case Manager Support
+Case Manager Support Program

 Visitation rooms are located within each childcare agency.
 These rooms are used daily as a space for biological families to meet and visit with the children who were removed from their home.
 All visits are supervised by an agency case manager.
 Called to Care is in the process of redesigning, redecorating, and refurnishing each of these rooms throughout our region.
 Most of the rooms are uninviting and dull in decor.
 Our goal is to create a warm, playful, and comfortable environment for families and their children.
 All of the rooms include art with encouraging Bible verses and quotes.